 You’re cutting an avocado for dinner and you slice your finger.
 It’s Friday night and your sinuses are so congested, you don’t know how you’ll survive the weekend.
 Your daughter wakes up Saturday morning with pinkeye.

 When it’s a true emergency, the decision of where to get medical attention quickly is easy.
 You either call 911 or you get to the nearest emergency room (ER).
-But it’s much harder to know where you should go for care when it’s less serious but still urgent.
+But it’s much harder to know when and where to go for urgent care.

 You may have noticed there are different types of walk-in medical centers popping up — whether it’s a retail clinic in your local pharmacy or an urgent care center down the road.
 Telemedicine is another option growing in popularity because it allows you to see a doctor without even leaving your home.

-Where to Go When Your Primary Care Doctor Is Unavailable
+Where to Go for Urgent Care When Your Family Doctor is Unavailable

 When you have a health concern that’s not an emergency, your first stop should be your primary care doctor (aka family doctor) because he or she knows your history and has the best view of your overall health.
-But if the office is closed or you can’t get an appointment soon enough, you have a few different ways to receive medical attention quickly:
+But if the office is closed or you can’t get an appointment soon enough, you have a few different ways to receive urgent care:

 - Retail clinic – Some retail clinics are located in pharmacies, while others are in their own building.
 The idea is that you can walk right in and get care for minor illnesses and injuries, without an appointment.

 - Urgent care center — An urgent care center can handle everything a retail clinic can, and even some more serious issues, like when you need stitches or have sprained an ankle.
 You may pay more than a visit to your doctor or retail clinic, but it will cost less than an ER visit.